 From the beautiful garden surrounding Changdeokgung Palace, you’ll be able to step inside the Secret Garden and visit Changgyeonggung Palace.

-I didn’t have the time to step inside, but I guess it is a great destination to be added on your list when you have more than 3 days in Seoul.
+I didn’t have the time to step inside, but I guess it is a great destination to be added to your list when you have more than 3 days in Seoul.

 Adults (ages 25-64): 3,000 won / Group (over 10 people): 2,400 won / Youth ( ages 7-18): 1500 won